Chief ministership of C. Rajagopalachari

-C. Rajagopalachari (aka Rajaji) was a Chief Minister of erstwhile Madras Presidency and Madras State of Independent India.
+C. Rajagopalachari (aka Rajaji) was the Prime Minister of the erstwhile Madras Presidency and the Chief Minister of Madras State of Independent India.
 He was the first Indian National Congress member to assume office in Madras Presidency.
-He served as a Chief Minister for two terms spanning about five years.
-He was elected as a Chief Minister after 1937 elections in Madras Presidency and served till 1939.
+He served as the head of government for two terms spanning about five years.
+He was elected as a Prime Minister after 1937 elections in Madras Presidency and served till 1939.
 He was also the Chief Minister of Madras State after first elections held after Indian independence.
 His second term lasted from 1952 till 1954.

 First term

 Election win

 Elections to the Madras Legislative assembly and legislative council was conducted in 1937.
 This was the first election conducted after the creation of a bicameral legislature by Government of India Act of 1935.
 Indian National Congress won 159 of the 215 seats in the assembly and 27 of the 56 seats in the council.
 Despite being the majority party in the Assembly and the Council, the Congress was hesitant to form a Government.
 Their objections stemmed from the special powers given to the Governor by the Government of India Act of 1935.
 According to the act, the Governor was given special responsibilities in the area of Finance and control and absolute discretionary powers over the cabinet in certain other issues.
 The Governor had the power to overrule the Cabinet.
 The Congress refused to accept power (in all the six provinces where they had won) with such caveats.

 The Governor of Madras, Lord Erskine, decided to form an interim provisional Government with non-members and opposition members of the Legislative Assembly.
-V. S. Srinivasa Sastri was first offered the Chief Ministership of the interim government but he refused to accept it.
-Eventually an interim Government was formed with Kurma Venkata Reddy Naidu of the Justice Party as Chief Minister on 1 April 1937.
+V. S. Srinivasa Sastri was first offered the Prime Ministership of the interim government but he refused to accept it.
+Eventually an interim Government was formed with Kurma Venkata Reddy Naidu of the Justice Party as Prime Minister on 1 April 1937.
 Congress leaders like S. Satyamurti were apprehensive about the decision to not accept power.
 They carried out a campaign to convince Congress High Command (Mohandas K. Gandhi and Jawaharlal Nehru) to accept power within the limitations set by the Government of India Act.
 They also appealed to the British Government to give assurances that the Governor's special powers will not be misused.
 On 22 June, Viceroy Linlithgow issued a statement expressing the British Government's desire to work with the Congress in implementing the 1935 Act.

 On 1 July, the Congress Working Committee (CWC) agreed to form Governments in the provinces they had won.
-On 14 July, Rajaji was sworn in as the Chief Minister.
+On 14 July, Rajaji was sworn in as the Prime Minister.